+- 3.3.1 Staff permitted to apply for training are:

+- Registered healthcare professionals

+- Non-registered healthcare professionals

+- Trainee/Student Nursing Associates
-- 3.3.1 Staff permitted to apply for training are: - Registered healthcare professionals - Non-registered healthcare professionals - Medical Assistants - 3.3.2 Healthcare Professionals can apply for venepuncture training by contacting the Trust wide venepuncture coordinator at bsmhft.phlebotomy.training@nhs.net Additional support or advice can be sort from bsmhft.physical.health.training@nhs.net Or via Venepuncture (sharepoint.com) - 3.3.3 Staff must only attend training if there is a clinical need for them to have this skill in their clinical area and the skill will be used regularly to maintain user competence Training includes theoretical session, online workbook with a 70% pass mark and supervised practices until competency and confident (which in normally around 20) - 3.3.4 Healthcare professionals must complete the Trust's Venepuncture training programme and be assessed as competent before attempting the skill unsupervised. - 3.3.5 Assessment is by professionals who has completed the venepuncture observational assessors' qualifications (Band 3 and above), who have been assessed as competent in this skill and have been using the skill regularly.
-(This may also be through our BCPS colleagues at City pathology) - 3.3.6 Healthcare professionals appointed from outside the Trust, who regularly performed venepuncture must demonstrate the following: - - Show evidence of previous training/competency and recent practice - Read the Trust procedures along with all other relevant policies

-- Be observed by an assessor, nominated by their manager. - Complete and sign the competency. - A copy of this should be placed on the individual's personnel record and on the Trustwide register.
+- Medical Assistants

+- 3.3.2 Healthcare Professionals can apply for phlebotomy training by contacting the Trust wide venepuncture coordinator at bsmhft.physical.health.training@nhs.net

+Or reviewing information on Venepuncture (sharepoint.com)

+- 3.3.3 Staff must only attend training if there is a clinical need for them to have this skill in their clinical area and the skill will be used regularly to maintain user competence.
+Training includes theoretical session, online assessment with an 80% pass mark and supervised practices until competency and confident (We estimate this to be between 10 and 20 procedures but may be more or fewer depending on skill and experience) - 3.3.4 All healthcare professionals must complete the Trust's phlebotomy training programme and be assessed as competent before attempting the skill unsupervised. - 3.3.5 Assessment is by professionals who has completed the phlebotomy observational assessors' qualifications (Band 3 and above), who have been assessed as competent in this skill and have been using the skill regularly.
+(This may also be through our BCPS colleagues at Midlands Metropolitan Hospital Pathology) - 3.3.6 Healthcare professionals appointed from outside the Trust, who already have the skills to performed phlebotomy must demonstrate the following: - - Show evidence of previous training/competency and recent practice - Have read the Trust procedures along with all other relevant policies. - Be observed by an assessor, nominated by their manager. - Complete and sign the competency. - A copy of this should be placed on the individual's personnel record and on the Trustwide register.